cy2301/data-structs-and-algos/README.md

 # data-structs-and-algos
-A collection of basic data structures and algorithms written for class work and practice.
+A collection of basic data structures and algorithms written from scratch in C++ for class work and practice.
 Rule of Three and the basic operations for each data structure have been implemented.

 # Data structures included
 - ArrayLists/Vectors